wikfeldt/julia-for-scicomp/content/threading.rst

 Introducing Heatequation
 ------------------------

-We will need a realistic Julia package to work on for all remaining exercises.
+We will need a realistic Julia package to work on from now on.
 For this purpose we will use a minimal heat equation solver, inspired by `this educational repository containing C/C++ versions with different parallelization strategies <https://github.com/cschpc/heat-equation>`_ (credits to